Table of Contents

 Keeping all the above in mind, the Valknut can be seen to represent the following:

-- The three interlinked triangles are believed to represent the connection between Heaven, Hell and Earth.
+- The Three Realms: The three interlinked triangles are believed to represent the connection between Heaven, Hell and Earth.

 How Is the Valknut Used Today?